 Women's Aid produced some videos in BSL (British Sign Language) in May 2020 during the COVID-19 pandemic.
 Although these resources were produced specifically in relation to lockdown, they contain information and advice which will be useful at any time if you use BSL.

 We’ve included some information in the I need help section that will help you think about what is happening to you, tips on keeping safe and help you decide what you want to do.

 However, it may be time to get professional support if the behaviours you are experiencing are at a stage when you or your children are at risk of harm.
-This may be physical or mental harm.
+This may be physical, psychological or emotional harm.
 Not everyone realises they are at this stage.

 - Talking anonymously to someone who will listen and won’t judge

 - Telephone outreach advice

 - Community drop-in sessions